 In addition to the local, in town transit opportunities, the SNTC offers out of town transportation as well.
 These out of town trips oftentimes provide access to medical specialists not available in our immediate area as well as providing access to expanded retail and entertainment excursions.
 The out of town trips provide transportation to Las Vegas, Boulder City, Green Valley, and Henderson.

 Our target population served includes those transit dependent in the community.
-Under our senior transportation program, we target the elderly in Laughlin for our daily trips to medical and dental appointments, nutrition and mental health programs, pharmacy and shopping excursions.
+We provide daily paratransit transportation to destinations such as medical and dental appointments, nutrition and mental health programs, pharmacy and shopping excursions.
 Our target population for our out of town excursions is anyone who has the needs for our transit services.
-However, seniors have priority seating on our vehicles.

 The Chemotherapy and Dialysis Transportation Program commenced on October 1st of 2007.
 In the beginning we were transporting a limited number of clients on an as needed basis to their life sustaining dialysis or chemotherapy appointments.
-As the word spread at the Bullhead City Dialysis Clinic (the only local provider of dialysis and chemotherapy needs in the area), the demand for the medically necessary transportation grew rapidly.
+As the word spread at the Dialysis Clinic, the demand for the medically necessary transportation grew rapidly.
 The program has seen up to a 600% growth rate since its inception.

-In April of 2010, at the request of the Aging Disabilities Service Division, SNTC formed another partnership and began to provide Meals on Wheel to the homebound seniors of Laughlin.
+In April of 2010, at the request of the Aging Disabilities Service Division, SNTC formed another partnership and began to provide Meals on Wheel to the homebound seniors of Laughlin and Searchlight, NV.

 In cooperation with Harrah’s Entertainment Laughlin and the Division, SNTC successfully procured the necessary vehicle and equipment to provide the service.

-Silver Rider has provided 6,177 frozen meals in the first nine months of service, an average of 710 meals a month, approximately 175 meals a week.
+Silver Rider had provided 6,177 frozen meals in the first nine months of service, an average of 710 meals a month, approximately 175 meals a week.